NourEldeenM/NourEldeenM/README.md

 <!--
 ⚠️ This portfolio was built with dedication and effort by Nour Eldeen Mohamed.
-If you use or reference this project, please give proper credit.
+If you use or refer this project, please give proper credit.
 Thanks for your consideration, & best of luck 😍 Let's connect! 🌍
 🔗 LinkedIn: https://linkedin.com/in/noureldeenmohamed
 📧 Email: noureldeenmoh45@gmail.com